sodadata/docs/soda-agent/deploy-gke.md

 NAME                 REGION    NETWORK           RANGE           STACK_TYPE  IPV6_ACCESS_TYPE  INTERNAL_IPV6_PREFIX  EXTERNAL_IPV6_PREFIX
 soda-agent-subnet-2  us-west1  soda-agent-net-2  xxx.xxx.x.x/20  IPV4_ONLY
 ```
 3. Use the following command to create a cluster in your network, providing a unique name for the cluster.
-Replace the values for `master-authorized-networks` and `region` with your own IP address and region. <br />
+Replace the values for `region` and`master-authorized-networks` with your own region and IP address, respectively. <br />
 Read more about the `create-auto` command and its flags in <a href="https://cloud.google.com/sdk/gcloud/reference/container/clusters/create-auto" target="_blank">Google documentation</a>.
 ```shell
 gcloud container clusters create-auto soda-agent-gke \